 It is possible for guests with Herbaceous Tours to also explore some of the 100 hectares of native bushland when visiting Diemen Pepper.
 One of the last remaining working farms in the area, the property owned by Chris Read includes a protected private forest reserve and boasts rare plants and a large assortment of bird-life.

 So if I can give you just one piece of advice for the journey with Herbaceous Tours… wear appropriate shoes!
-Those choosing high fashion over practical footwear will miss the opportunity to tromp out in the paddock, which is a real shame.
+Those choosing high fashion over practical footwear will miss the opportunity to tromp out in the paddock, which would be a real shame.

 If you like this article about Tasmania, and you’d like to read more, just subscribe to our newsletter or join us on social media via Facebook, Twitter, Pinterest or Instagram.
 If you really like this article, and you want others to see it, you can choose one of the “share” options below.
 We’d love that!